DanielBarie/ProxmoxSetup/README.md

 (to be fixed in conjunction with error below): VMs do get created but terraforming hangs at IP verfication.
 Turns out, VMs didn't boot (so the first few got created but were stuck in a boot loop -> ip verification failed).
 Problem was with a boot disk mixup, see https://github.com/Telmate/terraform-provider-proxmox/issues/704

-(to be fixed in terraform files): Error: error updating VM: 500 invalid bootorder: device 'scsi0' does not exist', error status:.
+Fixed in main.tf: Error: error updating VM: 500 invalid bootorder: device 'scsi0' does not exist', error status:.
 We now need to explicitly state the disks that are to be created.
 Seems like PVE8 implemented some better parameter verfification for boot disk/boot order setting.
 Included `disks` block in terraform configuration file.

 ## Add 2FA for admin (i.e. root@pam) account